-You must be at least 26 years old to become a registered member of Scout Fellowship – the next stage beyond Rover Scouts.
+You must be at least 18 years old to become a registered member of Scout Fellowship.
 In NSW, many Fellowship members hold primary appointments elsewhere in Scouting and join a Fellowship to contribute their special skills and maintain social networks.
 There are currently 23 Scout Fellowships spread across the state, some attached to State HQ but most aligned with their local Region.
 Fellowships can be established to assist individual Groups, Districts and activities too, even when attached to Region.

-All Fellowships are bound by a state policy to which they can add their own rules.
+All Fellowships are bound by a State Policy to which they can add their own rules.
 They are affiliates of the State Scout Fellowship Council – the peak body in NSW.
-Scout Fellowship exists in most Branches of Scouts Australia.

 The principal aims of Scout Fellowship are:

 - Stay involved - not everyone has the time to be an appointed Leader